-- H. Any injured or ill scout or scouter must present himself to the Klondike medical staff located at the Kuwe Cabin. - I. The registration fee for each scout and scouter is \$.
-A scout dismissed because of behavior and or lack of proper clothing will not be entitled to any refund. - J. Each patrol leader must wear an orange arm band displaying the letters "PL." - K. Each Mayor must wear an orange arm band displaying the word "Mayor" supplied by the Klondike staff. - L. Farm and Joy and all other bodies of water are entirely off limits to everyone in camp, including staff and unit leaders.
+- G. Any injured or ill scout or scouter must present himself to the Klondike medical staff located at the Kuwe Cabin. - H. A scout dismissed because of behavior and or lack of proper clothing will not be entitled to any refund. - I. Each patrol leader must wear an arm band displaying the letters "PL." - J. All bodies of water are entirely off limits to everyone in camp, including staff and unitleaders.
 This rule is in effect whether the ponds are frozen or not.
 This includes throwing rocks, sticks or other objects.
 Any team or individual not in compliance may be disqualified.